na-na-hi/renget/archive/brap.md

 # FART LORA: https://civitai.com/models/126756 https://huggingface.co/bringonthegas/Ultimate_Fart_LoRA/tree/main

-# OLD, OUTDATED SECTION ARCHIVED FOR THOSE WHO NEED IT.
+# EVERYTHING BELOW IS AN OLD, OUTDATED SECTION FOR THOSE WHO NEED IT.
 I AM KEEPING THIS PURELY FOR ARCHIVAL PURPOSES, USE THE LORA.

+# IF YOU NEED HELP SETTING UP DIFFUSION FOR THE FIRST TIME, THERE IS HELPFUL INFORMATION IN THIS GUIDE UNTIL THE "BRAP GUIDE" SECTION.
+ONCE YOU REACH "THE BRAP GUIDE" IGNORE EVERYTHING AND SETUP THE FART LORA LINKED ABOVE.
+IF YOU NEED HELP WITH PROMPTING, CHECK OUT THE EXAMPLES IN THE CIVITAI POST.
+ALL PROMPT INFORMATION ON THOSE GENERATIONS CAN BE FOUND BY CLICKING ON THE IMAGES.

 [TOC]